Cholecystectomy Care

 Our Approach to Diagnosis and Treatment

 Gallbladders are most often removed using minimally invasive surgery (MIS), also known as laparoscopic cholecystectomy.
-During a laparoscopic cholecystectomy, once the patient is under anesthesia, a surgeon typically makes four small incisions on the abdomen and inserts a high definition camera (called an endoscope) and thin instruments into the abdomen to remove the gallbladder.
+Gallbladder removal is performed under general anesthesia.
+During a laparoscopic cholecystectomy, a surgeon typically makes four small incisions on the abdomen and inserts a high-definition camera (called an endoscope) and thin instruments into the abdomen to remove the gallbladder.

 The operation itself lasts approximately one hour.
-Patients are given pain medication if they feel any discomfort, and most spend the night in the hospital and are released following breakfast the next morning.
+Patients are given pain medication if they feel any discomfort and may go home the same day depending on their condition.
 It is common to have pain or discomfort at the incision sites and/or behind the right shoulder (due to the gas used to inflate the abdomen during surgery).
 Most patients feel much better after the first day and only require stronger pain medication the first one to two days following surgery.

 Resources for Families